FlipperPA/ansible-ubuntu-python3-django/README.md

 ssh-keygen -b 4096
 ```

 After issuing the `ssh-keygen` command, hit enter three times to use the defaults.
-You will then need to add your public key from your host control machine to `ansible_deploy`'s authorized keys in `~/.ssh/authorized_keys`:
+You will then need to add your public key from your host control machine to `ansible_deploy`'s authorized keys in `~/.ssh/authorized_keys`.
+In the following examples, replace `ssh-ed25519 AAAADummyDummyDummyDummyDummyDummyDummyDummyDummyDummyDummyDummyDu you@yourdomain.com` with your key from your local machine.
+This key is often found under your home directory in the `.ssh` sub-directory: `~/.ssh/id_ed25519.pub` or `~/.ssh/id_rsa.pub`.

 ```bash
 echo "ssh-ed25519 AAAADummyDummyDummyDummyDummyDummyDummyDummyDummyDummyDummyDummyDu you@yourdomain.com" >> ~/.ssh/authorized_keys